Preventing fraud and fraudulent behaviour

 GoodCorporation logo in green

-GoodCorporation uses this framework to help organisations evaluate their operations, identify where any risks of fraudulent practice might occur and help ensure that suitable controls and mitigation measures are in place.
-The framework can be used to conduct high-level reviews of policies and procedures, as well as site level assessments testing the effectiveness of any existing procedures already in place.
+In addition to evaluating operations and identifying fraud risks, the framework can be used to conduct high-level reviews of policies and procedures, as well as site level assessments testing the effectiveness of any existing procedures in place.

-Companies working with GoodCorporation can use these assessments for board reports, internal assurances, external reporting and as evidence of reasonable procedures.
+Companies working with GoodCorporation can use these assessments for board reports, internal assurance, external reporting and as evidence of reasonable fraud prevention procedures.

 The framework follows GoodCorporation’s established methodology using our independent assessment process for evaluating the practices and procedures under review.